 The city of Nineveh was the magnificent capital of the Assyrian Empire.
 God called the Prophet Jonah to preach a call for repentance to the Ninevites.
 But, Jonah rebelled, and he attempted to run away from a divinely appointed mission.
-He felt justified in his actions because, from about 885 to 625 B.C., the Assyrians dominated the ancient world.
+He felt justified in his actions because the Assyrians dominated the ancient world from about 885 to 625 B.C.
 They were an idolatrous, proud, and ruthless nation.
 It was God’s will that the Ninevites be given a chance to repent and receive His forgiveness for their sins.
 However, Jonah did not want to extend God’s grace to them.
-He decided to go to Tarshish, which is in the opposite direction from Nineveh.
+So, he decided to go to Tarshish, the opposite direction from Nineveh.

 There are Christians who believe that Jonah had every right to express his displeasure and to exercise his God-given “free will” to disobey God’s command.
-Some Christians feel that because we have been given a free will, it can be used like a trump card used in a card game.
+Some Christians feel that having free will grants them permission to use it like a trump card used in a card game.

-However, if Jonah would’ve had a free will in that aspect, it would have provided the opportunity for him to override God Sovereign Will; at the expense of numerous unforgiven sinners.
+However, if Jonah had a free will in that aspect, it would have allowed him to override God’s Sovereign Will; at the expense of numerous unforgiven sinners.
 Also, it would have given Jonah higher power over God’s power. *Please note that there aren’t any conditional statements included when God gives a command.
-There wasn’t an option provided for Jonah to accept or decline his assignment; no questions or rebuttals necessary.
+There wasn’t an option provided for Jonah to accept or decline his assignment; no questions or rebuttals were necessary.
 We serve God and not the other way around.
 God’s will is the only will that we should desire.

 The Consequences for Disobedience

-During Jonah’s journey to Tarshish, a violent storm arose, causing the ship to be tossed about, so intense that the sailors thought the boat was going to break apart.
-Fearing for their lives the crew began to unload the ship’s cargo into the sea.
+During Jonah’s journey to Tarshish, a violent storm arose, causing the ship to be tossed about, so intense that the sailors thought the boat would break apart.
+Fearing for their lives, the crew began to unload the ship’s cargo into the sea.
 “But, where was Jonah?
 He was in the lower part of the boat sound asleep.”

-The captain was convinced that someone aboard the ship had angered their God, so he suggested that they cast lots to uncover the responsible party for the disaster.
-They discovered that Jonah was responsible for all the trouble that came upon them.
-At Jonah’s request, they toss him overboard and the sea stopped raging; (v.v.
+The captain was convinced that someone aboard the ship had angered their god, so he suggested they cast lots to uncover the responsible party for the disaster.
+They discovered that Jonah was responsible for all the trouble them.
+At Jonah’s request, they tossed him overboard, and the sea stopped raging; (v.v.
 12,15).

 “Now the LORD had prepared (appointed, destined) a great fish to swallow Jonah.
 And Jonah was in the stomach of the fish three days and three nights”; (v.
 17).

 From the whale’s belly, Jonah cried out to the LORD.
-With feelings of remorse, he reverenced God as the one and only true God.
-This was the beginning of Jonah’s transformation.
-Jonah’s heart was changing as he realized that God’s grace and mercy weren’t just extended to people who deserved to receive forgiveness, but to everyone who is in need of a Savior.
-After pondering his thoughts, he received the revelation and was prepared to carry out the mission that was assigned to him.
-He revered God greatly and confess that Salvation is from the LORD; (v.
+With remorse, he reverenced God as the one and only true God.
+This began Jonah’s transformation.
+Jonah’s heart changed as he realized that God’s grace and mercy weren’t just extended to people who deserved to receive forgiveness but to everyone who needed a Savior.
+After pondering his thoughts, he received the revelation and was prepared to carry out the assigned mission.
+He revered God greatly and confessed that Salvation is from the LORD; (v.
 9).
 The LORD commanded the fish, and it vomited Jonah up onto dry land.